quoll/crg-turtle/README.md

 contains the lexical form, the datatype, and the language code.
 As for normal RDF literals, the language code is only available if the datatype is a string (no datatype implies a string).

-Where the parser always returns keywords rather than IRIs.
+The parser now always returns keywords rather than IRIs.
 If an IRI is represented as a QName, then it will be converted to a keyword instead of a IRI.
 If present as a raw IRI, then it will be scanned for an appropriate prefix, and converted to a QName.
 QNames are required for predicates anyway, so this protects against the use of IRIs in that position.